lulab/RNAsmol/README.md

 ## Usage

 You should have at least an NVIDIA GPU and a driver on your system to run the training or inference.
+In general, it will take 1-2 hours for the data preprocessing and model training

 ### 1.Activate the created conda environment